preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 5. Add eventual additional refiners the same way.
 6. If you have added more than one refiner, use "Adjust refiners" to decide the order.

 Here's an example of a refiner present at the top.
-Users can choose to show colleagues from just one of the twp departements:
+Users can choose to show colleagues from just one of the two departements:

 .. image:: people-rollup-example-refiners.png